XamarinUniversity/build2018-labs/lab1/README.md

 ### Add code to read the file from disk

 1. Add a static method named `ReadDataAsync` to `FileEntryStore` that takes a `string` filename and returns a `Task<IEnumerable<NoteEntry>>`.
-Since it will load from a file, we want to use the async file I/O features of .NET; add the `async` keyword to the method signature.
+Since it will load from a file, it's more efficient to use the async file I/O features of .NET; add the `async` keyword to the method signature.

 ```csharp
 static async Task<IEnumerable<NoteEntry>> ReadDataAsync(string filename)